 4. In a large bowl, whisk together the 5 eggs, sugar, vanilla, salt, lemon zest, lemon juice, corn meal, flour, and melted butter.
 Place your pie plate on a baking sheet (this makes it easier to transfer in and out of the oven).
 Pour the filling into the pre-baked pie crust and bake for 40 minutes.
 It won’t be set yet.

 6. When the filling has baked for 40 minutes, remove it from the oven and pile lots of meringue on the top (or, pipe it if you like).
-Sprinkle with turbinado sugar, if using.
+Sprinkle with Turbinado sugar, if using.
 Place the pie back in the oven and bake for about 12 to 15 more minutes, until the meringue is nice and golden brown on top and the filling is set.